 In an effort to not damage the lug nuts (or the hub threads), several washers were used (see the picture).
 As you are hammering the hub off, make sure to periodically tighten the lug nuts onto the puller so that they do not get loose and damage the threads.

-This is a slide-hammer mechanism.
-Keep in mind that it takes quite a few whacks to get the hub out.
+Keep in mind that it may take a few whacks to get the hub out.
 Note that the old bearing will be damaged in the process or removing it.
-This is normal and expected, and it is likely already damaged, since you are replacing it.
+This is normal and expected, and it is likely already damaged – since you are replacing it.

 Here is the hub removed, with the race of the old bearing still attached.
 You have to get this off.